whatwg/url/README.md

 [good commit message](https://github.com/whatwg/meta/blob/master/COMMITTING.md).
 Consider reading through the [WHATWG FAQ](https://whatwg.org/faq) if you are new here.

-If your patch makes normative (behavioural) changes, you will be asked to add or update [tests](https://github.com/web-platform-tests/wpt), and update the [jsdom/whatwg-url](https://github.com/jsdom/whatwg-url) implementation (see "Tests and implementations" below).
+If your patch makes normative (behavioral) changes, you will be asked to add or update [tests](https://github.com/web-platform-tests/wpt), and update the [jsdom/whatwg-url](https://github.com/jsdom/whatwg-url) implementation (see "Tests and implementations" below).